The Rains of Ranchipur: Plot

-In India to purchase some horses, British aristocrat Lord Esketh (Michael Rennie) and his wife Edwina (Lana Turner) come to the town of Ranchipur at the invitation of the elderly Maharani (Eugenie Leontovich).
+In India to purchase some horses, British aristocrat Lord Esketh (Rennie) and his wife Edwina (Turner) come to the town of Ranchipur at the invitation of the elderly Maharani (Leontovich).
 Their marriage is an unhappy one, and Lord Esketh announces his intention to return to England and begin divorce proceedings.
 The spoiled, insensitive and notoriously promiscuous Edwina (she took a lover on their honeymoon) scoffs at this.

-She renews in Ranchipur an acquaintance with an old friend and former lover, Tom Ransome (Fred MacMurray), once a brilliant engineer, now a dissolute alcoholic.
-She also meets and attempts to seduce a distinguished Hindu physician, Dr. Rama Safti (Richard Burton), a decent man who is the elderly Maharani's personal choice to succeed her someday.
+She renews in Ranchipur an acquaintance with an old friend and former lover, Tom Ransome (MacMurray), once a brilliant engineer, now a dissolute alcoholic.
+She also meets and attempts to seduce a distinguished Hindu physician, Dr. Rama Safti (Burton), a decent man who is the elderly Maharani's personal choice to succeed her someday.

 At the end of the reception welcoming Lord and Lady Esketh to Ranchipur, the Maharani, who prepared for Edwina's arrival by reading newspaper clippings, sees that she has already begun to seduce Safti and confronts her.
 She is unworthy of her protégé, the Maharani says, telling Edwina about Safti's life.
 He is a very wise man, but “not experienced in matters of the heart.”
 The Maharani warns Edwina that for Ranchipur, she will do what is necessary.

 Safti at first resists, but ultimately succumbs to Edwina's charms and falls hopelessly in love with her.
 Lord Esketh becomes aware of this, and when Safti saves him after he is mauled by a wounded tiger, he asks Safti about Edwina.
 Safti admits his love and Lord Esketh, now sympathetic toward this good man's plight, describes their marriage in blunt terms.
 Safti says he already knows about Edwina's past; he forgives anything she has done.

 When Safti and Edwina talk about this, she finally confesses that her attraction to him has grown into something “so much more” that it frightens her.
 Safti believes that she can grow and change.
 Edwina says it isn't possible.
 Everything about it is wrong.

-Meanwhile, Fern Simon (Joan Caulfield) has returned home after graduating from the University of Iowa.
+Meanwhile, Fern Simon (Caulfield) has returned home after graduating from the University of Iowa.
 The daughter of missionaries, she grew up in Ranchipur watching Ransome from afar.
 Her dreams of going back to teacher's college for graduate study are fading because they cannot afford it.
 At the reception, she diffidently asks Ransome for a loan of $1,000.
 He points out that this would wreck her reputation in Ranchipur, and moved by her disappointment, he agrees to help her get back to school somehow.

 It has been raining off and on, but it begins in earnest, now, and continues through the film until the end.